UK’s monkeypox response is worthy of praise, says expert

 Sir Jeremy Farrar, the director of Wellcome, said “we have never seen anything like this before, with such a number of cases” in so many countries.

-The UK Health Security Agency (UKHSA) will release updated figures on the situation in the UK on Monday, with 20 cases recorded to date.
+The UK Health Security Agency (UKHSA) will release updated figures on the situation in the UK later on Monday after Scotland confirmed its first case.
+As of Sunday, there were 20 cases.

 Cases of monkeypox have been reported in 14 countries, according to epidemiologists at Harvard University who are tracking the spread, including 40 cases in Spain and 23 in Portugal.